OS2Consul/os2consul/README.md

   Capfile locked at ~> 3.10.1, but 3.16.0 is loaded
   ```
   Remove capistrano v3.16.0 with command `gem uninstall capistrano -v 3.16.0`
+  OR change the version in vim config/deploy.rb - at the top

 #### 2. Build gem native extensions failed
   If you get following error: